Wellesley Supplemental Essays

 The final application platform for students interested in Wellesley is QuestBridge.
 QuestBridge is a nonprofit organization that partners with over 50 colleges and universities across the country.
 Students applying to Wellesley College through QuestBridge have a slightly different admissions process.

 The QuestBridge National College Match takes the place of traditional Wellesley College admissions decisions.
 While QuestBridge is the most unique application route, the QuestBridge application still requires students to write Wellesley College supplemental essays.
 And, in addition to writing a personal essay, QuestBridge applicants must also write a topical essay.
-Here are the prompts for the Questbridge Personal Essay and Topical Essay:
+Here is the prompt for the QuestBridge Personal Essay:

 Personal Essay